Andrew Brooke

 Andrew Brooke is an English actor.

+Career

-He is best known for playing Ashley in the Channel 4 series PhoneShop for three series.
+Brooke is best known for playing Ashley in the Channel 4 series PhoneShop for three series.
 He has appeared in movies such as Sherlock Holmes in 2009, The Bank Job and Children of Men.
 His many television appearances include: After Life, Da Vinci's Demons, The IT Crowd, The Inbetweeners, The Mark Steel Lectures, Doctor Who, Pulling, How Not to Live Your Life, The Bible, Law & Order: UK, My Family, Collision, EastEnders, Silent Witness and No Signal.
 He also produced Escape of the Artful Dodger and One Way Ticket.

 Brooke portrayed Ashley in PhoneShop on Channel 4.
 In an interview, he revealed that, previously in his life he had sold "bread, ad space and furniture".
 He also said that the show had a "wide demographic".

 In 2020, he played Alistair Cunningham in the BBC drama The Salisbury Poisonings.